pryv/open-pryv.io/README.md

 ### MongoDB data folder

 By default the MongoDB data are stored in `var-pryv/mongodb-data`.
+If you want to modify the folder where the MongoDB data files are stored, read [ferretDB README](./ferretDB/README.md).

+### FerretDB data folder

-If you want to modify the folder where the MongoDB data files are stored, you can modify in `scripts/setup-mongodb` the variable `MONGO_DATA_FOLDER`.
+By default the FerretDB data are stored in `var-pryv/ferretdb-data`.
+If you want to modify the folder where the FerretDB data files are stored, you can modify in `scripts/setup-mongodb` the variable `MONGO_DATA_FOLDER`.

 ### Visual assets and icons